tchoi8/handmadecomputer/Entry/readme.md

 ![](https://farm1.staticflickr.com/698/20582983309_a29db5cd2d_o.jpg =600x)

-There are many ways of defining a computer other than a desktop, laptop, or any machine with a operating system that we use daily.
-Computer, on the fundamental level is a tool that can do mathematical operations like adding and multiplying, and also to remember information and follow an instruction.
+There are many ways of defining a computer other than the desktop, laptop, or smartphone.
+"Computer," on the fundamental level is a tool that can do mathematical operations like add and multiply, remember information and follow an instruction.
 ![](https://farm1.staticflickr.com/745/20582176698_da51529e9a_o.jpg)
 ![](https://farm1.staticflickr.com/677/20743564316_cd05a6a605_o.jpg =600x)

-The silicon valley folklore center around protagonists like Job, Wozniak and Gates around the myth of innovation.
-What is often left untold behind the glossy narrative of innovation is the militarization and mass production which is the context for computer's invention.
-Before the computers became personal, it was first a large machine for analytics and then a tool that's controlled through feedback for the governance of communication.
+There is a silicon valley folklore that centers around protagonists like Jobs, Wozniak, a mythology of innovation.
+But what's left out of this glossy narrative are stories about militarization, state power, and mass production which provided the right political conditions and then financed the computer's invention.
+Before computers became personal, they were simply large analytics machines and tools for automating the growing electronic communications system.
 ![](https://farm1.staticflickr.com/745/20582176698_da51529e9a_o.jpg)

 ![](https://farm6.staticflickr.com/5798/20744010546_aab45b8d87_b.jpg =600x)

-Manuel DeLanda in "War in the Age of Intelligent Machines" chronicles the development of computational technology and theory from the perspective of the military operations.
+Manuel DeLanda in *War in the Age of Intelligent Machines* chronicles the development of computational technology and theory from the perspective of military operations.

 ![](https://farm1.staticflickr.com/745/20582176698_da51529e9a_o.jpg)
 ![](https://farm6.staticflickr.com/5737/20583607739_e9852d2cd1_b.jpg =600x)